agct2019/agct/Version_1/README.md

 To run the provided toy scenario file /Version_1/Scenarii/NICTA_AGCT_Spellman_CDC28_1000.txt, you must first edit line 1 to give the correct path.
 The scenario ends after the computation of the manifold.

 ### Using the clustering result visualization frame
 The clustering result visualization frame shows the results for different clusterings.
 For it to show anything useful, you have to create multiple clusterings of the same kind.
-See the `-Y` option in the help on clustering commands.
+See the `-L` option in the help on clustering commands.

 Some graphs take a while to compute.
 Please be patient.